elastic/rally-tracks/cohere_vector/README.md

 done
 ```

-This will build the `cohere-documents.json` file for the entire dataset of 32.8M documents and then bzip it.
+This will build 11 `cohere-documents-XX.json` filse for the entire dataset of 32.8M documents and then bzip then.
 Note that this script depends on the libraries listed `_tools/requirements.txt` to run and it takes a few hours to download and parse all the documents.
 This script will normalize the embeddings vector to be unit-length so that they can be indexed in an elasticsearch index.

 ### Example Document